What Are the Stages of Mesothelioma?

 How fast does mesothelioma progress?

-Mesothelioma will progress at a different rate in every individual.
-Some people have very slow-growing diseases, and others will grow more rapidly.
+Every individual’s mesothelioma progresses at a different rate.
+Some have very slow-growing diseases, and others grow more rapidly.
 Sarcomatoid mesothelioma usually progresses more quickly than epithelioid mesothelioma.

 Answered By: Anna Nowak, internationally renowned asbestos researcher and mesothelioma advocate